The Gold Rush: Plot

 The following is the plot of the 1942 re-release:

 During the Klondike Gold Rush, in Alaska, gold prospector Big Jim finds an enormous gold deposit on his parcel of land when a blizzard strikes.
 The Lone Prospector gets lost in the same blizzard while also prospecting for gold.
 He stumbles into the cabin of Black Larsen, a wanted criminal.
 Larsen tries to throw the Prospector out when Jim also stumbles inside.
 Larsen tries to scare both out using his shotgun but is overpowered by Jim, and the three agree to a truce allowing them all to stay in the cabin.

-When the storm is taking so long that food is running out, the three draw lots for who will have to go out into the blizzard to obtain food.
+When the storm lasts so long that food is running out, the three draw lots for who will have to go out into the blizzard to obtain food.
 Larsen loses and leaves the cabin.
 While outside looking for food, he encounters Jim's gold deposit and decides to ambush him there when Jim returns.

 Meanwhile, the two remaining in the cabin get so desperate that they cook and eat one of the Prospector's shoes.
-Later, Jim gets delirious, imagines the Prospector as a giant chicken and attacks him.
+Later, Jim gets delirious, imagines the Prospector as a giant chicken, and attacks him.
 A bear then enters the cabin and is killed, supplying them with food.